shreyaC694/E-commerce-Business-Overview/README.md

 I built an interactive dashboard in Power BI that helps an online store understand its sales and profits.
 It turns messy Excel data into clear charts so a business can see what’s working and what isn’t.

 ## Dataset used
-- <a href="https://github.com/shreyaC694/E-commerce-Business-Overview/blob/main/Product.xlsx"> Dataset</a>
+- <a href="https://github.com/shreyaC694/E-commerce-Business-Overview/blob/main/Product.xlsx"> Product Dataset</a>
--<a href="https://github.com/shreyaC694/E-commerce-Business-Overview/blob/main/Customer.xlsx"> Dataset</a>
+-<a href="https://github.com/shreyaC694/E-commerce-Business-Overview/blob/main/Customer.xlsx"> Customer Dataset</a>
+- Dashboard Interaction <a href="https://github.com/shreyaC694/E-commerce-Business-Overview/blob/main/E-commerce%20sales%20dashboard.pdf">View Static demo of Dashboard</a>

 What does it show?

 •	Best & Worst Sellers: The top 5 and bottom 5 products by sales

-•	Money Matters: Total sales, total profit, and profit margins.
+•	Money Matters: Total sales, total profit, and profit margins

-•	Locations: A breakdown of sales in North America vs. South America.
+•	Locations: A breakdown of sales in North America vs. South America

-•	Monthly Trends: A month-by-month look at how the business is growing.
+•	Monthly Trends: A month-by-month look at how the business is growing

-•	Rating System: Automatically labels sales as "Good," "Average," or "Bad" based on the amount.
-Tools I used
+•	Rating System: Automatically labels sales as "Good," "Average," or "Bad" based on the amount Tools I used

-•	Power BI: To create the charts and dashboard.
+•	Power BI: To create the charts and dashboard

-•	Power Query: To clean up the data and join different tables together.
+•	Power Query: To clean up the data and join different tables together
 •	DAX: To write custom formulas for things like "Profit Margin".
 How to use it
 1. Open the .pbix file in Power BI Desktop.